 - 3.5 The tax payers in the Parishes also pay towards the annual provision for concurrent functions grant aid as included in the Borough's budget (the cost is included in the basic Borough council tax levy). - 3.6 The parish councils need to be aware of the level of grant aid available to them so that they can build the sums into their budget calculations for the coming year.
-They will fix their budgets and precept requirements for 2021-22 in December and early January, enabling this information to be included in the Borough Council's final budget approval process in February. - 3.7 Parishes have two years to complete the works.
+They will fix their budgets and precept requirements for 2022-23 in December and early January, enabling this information to be included in the Borough Council's final budget approval process in February. - 3.7 Parishes have two years to complete the works.
 In exceptional circumstances, the Director of Resources, in conjunction with the Lead Councillor for Resources, are authorised to agree a one-year extension.
-In 2019-20, 6 projects totalling £9,545 were authorised for a one-year extension. - 3.8 In 2012-13, an amendment to the scheme was made to allow monies to be retained in a reserve and available for applications for urgent schemes during a financial year.
-In 2019-20, a net amount of £12,829 was transferred from this reserve as a result of grant amounts in excess of budget (£25,168) as agreed Executive November 2018 and amounts (£12,338.54) that were either not used, as schemes were out of time, or were delivered within the estimated cost.
-To date, 42 applications have been made for urgent assistance. - 3.9 The Executive is asked to consider the applications for grant aid for 2021-22.
-We have received 39 requests from 17 of the 23 active parish councils.
-A panel of officers namely, the Parks Development Officer, Principal Engineer, Principal Planning Officer, S106 Officer and Specialist Finance Capital & Assets assessed the bids to ensure compliance with both the scheme criteria and the Council's wider policy objectives, and in the light of the budget available.
+In 2020-21, 1 project totalling £110 was authorised for a one-year extension. - In 2012-13, an amendment to the scheme was made to allow monies to be retained in a reserve and available for applications for urgent schemes during a financial year.
+In 2020-21, a net amount of £10,414 was transferred from this reserve as a result of grant amounts in excess of budget (£1,889) as agreed Executive November 2019 and amounts (£8,525) that were either not used, as schemes were out of time, or were delivered within the estimated cost.
+To date, 47 applications have been made for urgent assistance.
+The opening balance of this reserve at the start of 2022-23 is expected to be £55,328.55 and after the requested transfer of £7,109, urgent scheme requests received in year and contribution for unspent grants the closing balance is estimated to be £44,219. - 3.9 The Executive is asked to consider the applications for grant aid for 2022-23.
+We have received 33 requests from 17 of the 23 active parish councils.
+A panel of officers namely, the Parks Development Officer, Principal Planning Officer, S106 Officer and Specialist Finance Capital & Assets assessed the bids to ensure compliance with both the scheme criteria and the Council's wider policy objectives, and in the light of the budget available.
 The panel referred back to the parish council concerned any queries raised and obtained satisfactory responses in all cases.

-Grant aid towards the requests totals £80,814 which is within the budget of £90,000, the officers request that the budget for 2021-22 be set at £80,814 but future budget remain at £90,000.

-3.10 Concurrent Functions grant is not the only grant the Council provides to the parish councils.
+Grant aid towards the requests totals £97,109, in order to bring this figure within the £90,000, the officers request that the remaining £7,109 be met from the Parish Council Urgent Schemes Reserves. - 3.10 Concurrent Functions grant is not the only grant the Council provides to the parish councils.
 The Council also provides a grant called the Local Council Tax Support (LCTS) grant.
 The grant compensates for the loss of council tax income from those properties in receipt of Local Council Tax Support.
 The grant was introduced when the LCTS scheme was introduced and originally funded from central government grant, which the Council passed through to Parish Councils.
 The grant from central government has now ceased, as such the Council now funds the LCTS grant to parishes from its own locally raised taxes (e.g. council tax and retained business rates).
-The total of LCTS grant to parishes for 2021-22 is proposed to be £92,291 (see Appendix 4).
-This is the same as the LCTS grant paid in 2020-21.
+The total of LCTS grant to parishes for 2022-23 is proposed to be £92,291 (see Appendix 4).
+This is the same as the LCTS grant paid in 2021-22.